nosmokingbandit/watcher/README.md

 * Open a browser and navigate to `localhost:9090`

 **Download ZIP:**

+If you do not wish to use Git, follow these steps.

 * Open your browser and go to `https://github.com/nosmokingbandit/watcher`
 * Click on the green `Clone or download` button and click `Download ZIP`
 * Once done downloading, extract the ZIP to the location in which you want Watcher installed